– High season in Croatia: July & August

 # – Istria

 The westernmost part of the coastline is called Istria.
 It’s also the biggest peninsula in Croatia.
-It’s my personal favourite and I’m spending there some time each summer.
+It’s my personal favourite, and I’m spending there some time each summer.
 It has a lot of Roman cultural heritage and ruins.
 Most of them are in Pula, that’s also the biggest town in a region and where the airport is.
 Rovinj, Poreč and Novigrad are some of my favourite places there and I’m recommending all of them.
-Grožnjan and Motovnun, at the Istria’s inland, are small Medieval towns located at the top of the hills.
-Region is also famous for its traditional pasta and truffles.
+Grožnjan and Motovun, at Istria’s inland, are small Medieval towns located at the top of the hills.
+The region is also famous for its traditional pasta and truffles.